Scouts love outdoor adventure—and they find it here!

 - Learn About Your Heritage: Art galleries, museums and memorials, as well as famous homes, monuments and other historic sites help Scouts learn about history and the arts.
 Trips to places of worship; civic centers; important local buildings; summer theaters, band concerts and local historical celebrations also offer many benefits.

 Hikes: A hike is a journey on foot—usually with a purpose, a route and a destination.
 Tiger Cub and Cub Scout dens take short hikes.
 Webelos dens often work on activity badges during their hikes.

-BOY SCOUT OUTDOOR PROGRAM
+SCOUTS BSA OUTDOOR PROGRAM

 “Learning by doing” is a hallmark of Scouting outdoor education.
 A Scoutmaster or other adult leader may describe and demonstrate a Scouting skill at a meeting.
 But the way Scouts truly learn outdoor skills is to do them on a troop outing.